Online Statistical Inference in Decision-Making with Matrix Context: Introduction

 \begin{itemize} \item We provide a non-asymptotic convergence result for the sequentially updated low-rank estimator $\Msgd_{i,t}$ in Theorem \ref{thm: sgd consistent}.
 That is, with high probability,

-for some positive constant $C$, where $d = \max\{d_1,d_2\}$, and $\alpha \in (0.5,1)$.
-The existing SGD literature for the low-rank estimation is limited except that \cite{jin2016provable} applied constant-stepsize SGD in solving a noiseless matrix completion problem.
-Our work, on the other hand, deals with the observed reward corrupted by the noise and the adaptive sampling in the matrix contextual bandit setting.
-This difference requires specifying a time-decaying step size to control the noise, and constructing a super-martingale to ensure the low-rank estimator lying in the local region that has a benign geometrical property with high probability. \item We establish the asymptotic normality of $\widehat{m}_T^{(i)}$ for estimating $m_T^{(i)} = \langle M_i,T\rangle$ in Theorem \ref{thm1}.
-Due to the fact that our data are collected adaptively, the analysis based on \emph{i.i.d.} samples is no longer applicable in our case.
-Instead, new proof techniques for handling the data dependency are required.
-In addition, due to both low-rankness and data adaptivity, our proof involves controlling the additional variance introduced by our doubly-debiasing procedure.
-As an important step, the convergence result of $\Msgd_{i,t}$ shown in Theorem \ref{thm: sgd consistent} ensures this additional variance is well controlled. \item For the purpose of statistical inference, we propose a fully-online estimator for the variance of $\widehat{m}_T^{(i)}$ without storing historical data.
+for some positive constant $C$, where $d = \max\{d_1,d_2\}$, and $\varsigma \in (0.5,1)$.
+The existing SGD literature for the low-rank estimation is limited except \cite{jin2016provable} considers a noiseless matrix completion problem with i.i.d. samples.
+Our work, on the other hand, deals with noisy reward and the adaptive sampling in the sequential decision-making setting.
+In the noiseless scenario, stochastic objective functions share the same minimizer, with each gradient descent iteration steadily progressing toward this common minimizer.
+However, the introduction of noise leads to the steps of SGD targeting varying minimizers, causing the SGD updates to oscillate or move away from the optimal solution's local region.
+To prevent this from happening, it is crucial to add stabilization measures to ensure the optimization trajectory consistently advances toward the right direction. \item We establish the asymptotic normality of $\widehat{m}_T^{(i)}$ for estimating $m_T^{(i)} = \langle M_i,T\rangle$ in Theorem \ref{thm1}.
+Due to the fact that our data are collected adaptively and sequentially, the analysis based on offline \emph{i.i.d.} samples is no longer applicable in our case.
+Traditional debiasing approach in the offline low-rank literature \citep{xia2021statistical} involves splitting the dataset into two independent sets, using one to correct biases in the low-rank estimator derived from the other one.
+However, in online decision-making, where data is passed only once, a sequential debiasing method is necessary.
+Gathering all data for debiasing at the end is computationally infeasible and renders existing methods ineffective.
+Our sequential method eliminates the need to store historical data, allowing efficient debiasing at each step in the online decision-making process.
+Due to these significant differences, new proof techniques are necessary to address the dependency on data.
+In addition, due to both low-rankness and data adaptivity, our proof involves controlling the additional variance introduced by our debiasing procedure.
+As an important step, the convergence result of $\Msgd_{i,t}$ shown in Theorem \ref{thm: sgd consistent} ensures this additional variance is well controlled. \item For the purpose of statistical inference of the parameter, we propose a fully online estimator for the variance of $\widehat{m}_T^{(i)}$ without storing historical data.
 We prove the consistency of this estimator, which provides the guarantees that the asymptotic normality in Theorem \ref{thm2} holds with the estimated standard deviation.
-This ensures the validity of our constructed confidence interval for the true matrix parameter. \end{itemize}
+This ensures the validity of our constructed confidence interval for the true matrix parameter. \item Finally, we establish the asymptotic normality of our optimal policy value estimator in Theorem \ref{thm:value inference}, showing that the asymptotic bias of the estimator approaches zero with data accumulation.
+We additionally propose a variance estimator for constructing confidence intervals, and Theorem \ref{thm:consistent} demonstrates the reliability of this estimator, affirming the empirical validity of the generated confidence intervals.
+Besides addressing the theoretical challenges posed by non-\emph{i.i.d.} data collection and the low-rank structure, establishing the asymptotic normality of the optimal policy value estimator also involves ensuring convergence of the estimated optimal action towards the true optimal action.
+This is crucial for controlling the bias resulting from the accumulation of differences between the estimated and true optimal actions, which is shown to be sufficiently small compared to the variance of the optimal policy value estimator. \end{itemize}